Rental Assistance Demonstration (RAD)

 - RAD Library

-- RAD Resource Desk: This site serves as the main portal for RAD participants to ask questions, search for information and forms, upload application documents, and track their progress toward closing.
+- RAD Resource Desk: This site serves as the main portal for Demonstration participants to ask questions, search for information and forms, upload application documents, and track their progress toward closing.
 Access is available to the public as well as HUD employees and PHA staff.
 The primary functions and resources available on this site include:

 - Electronic Consolidated Application Tool